Ghoelian/Ghoelian/README.md

 ### Hi there, I'm Julian

 ## I'm a back-end developer
-- I'm currently looking for a job as back-end developer
+- I'm currently employed at ASUS Holland
 - You can find some of my projects pinned below

 ### Connect with me: